How to apply in the UiO online application service

 Click on "OK - save" to continue.
 You will then be directed to the application page.

-Please note: If it is not the first time you log in, you must go to the "My profile" section from the top menu (to the right, under your name).
+Please note: If it is not the first time you log in, you must go to the "My profile" section from the top menu.

 Step 2: My application

 To complete the application you must choose/confirm the faculty and the level for your exchange and list the courses you plan to take:

 - Faculty and level: Choose faculty and level (bachelor or master) from the meny towards the bottom of the page.
 The choices available will depend on the exchange agreement you are nominated on (some students will have only one choice).